 Communication

-Room & Board vendor partners must prominently display, in the languages of workers and supervisors, the Room & Board Vendor Partner Code of Conduct and communicate it to workers and supervisors.
+Room & Board vendors must prominently display, in the languages of workers and supervisors, the Room & Board Vendor Partner Code of Conduct and communicate it to workers and supervisors.

 Monitoring, Record Keeping and Compliance

-Room & Board vendor partners must maintain documentation necessary to demonstrate compliance with Room & Board Vendor Partner Code of Conduct and must provide Room & Board with access to that documentation upon request.
-Room & Board reserves the right to monitor, review, and verify compliance with this code.
-Room & Board reserves the right to make unannounced visits – by a Room & Board employee or by an approved third-party audit firm – to places of production of goods or materials supplied to Room & Board, including sub-suppliers in order to ensure compliance with this Vendor Code of Conduct.
+Room & Board vendors must maintain documentation necessary to demonstrate compliance with this Code and must provide Room & Board with access to that documentation upon request.
+Room & Board reserves the right to monitor, review, and verify compliance with this Code.
+Room & Board reserves the right to make unannounced visits – by a Room & Board employee or by an approved third-party audit firm – to places of production of goods or materials supplied to Room & Board, including sub-suppliers in order to ensure compliance with this Code.
+Vendors should self-report any violations of this Code to Room & Board’s management.
+Vendors shall not retaliate or take disciplinary action against any worker who has, in good faith, reported violations or questionable behavior, or who has sought advice regarding this Code.